spack/spack/lib/spack/docs/workflows.rst

 #.
 Base image: the example starts from a minimal ubuntu.

 #.
-Pre-install the spack dependencies, including modules from the packages.
+Pre-install the spack dependencies.
-   This avoids needing to build those from scratch via ``spack bootstrap``.
    Package installs are followed by a clean-up of the system package index, to avoid outdated information and it saves space.